 6.46.1 Applicability to language

+The vulnerability as documented in TR 24772-1 clause 6.46 applies to Java.

-Parameter validation should always be performed in non-private methods since its caller is out of scope of its implementation.
+Parameter validation should always be performed in public methods since the caller is out of scope of its implementation.
 In public methods or other instances where such validation is not performed or it is unsure whether it is performed, the calling routine should perform parameter validation.

 There are open source libraries that provide for preconditions to be placed on parameters.
 For instance, the open source library Guava provides utilities such as checkArgument as illustrated in this example: